KDE: Core team

 The overall direction is set by the KDE Core Team.
 These are developers who have made significant contributions within KDE over a long period of time.
 This team communicates using the kde-core-devel mailing list, which is publicly archived and readable, but joining requires approval.
 KDE does not have a single central leader who can veto important decisions.
 Instead, the KDE core team consists of several dozens of contributors who make decisions not by a formal vote, but through discussions.

 The developers also organize alongside topical teams.
 For example, the KDE Edu team develops free educational software.
 While these teams work mostly independent and do not all follow a common release schedule.
 Each team has its own messaging channels, both on IRC and on the mailing lists.

 KDE Patrons

 A KDE Patron is an individual or organization supporting the KDE community by donating at least 5000 Euro (depending on the company's size) to the KDE e.V.

-As of February 2024, there are nine such patrons: Blue Systems, Canonical Ltd., Google, GnuPG, Kubuntu Focus, Slimbook, SUSE, The Qt Company, and TUXEDO Computers.
+As of March 2026, there are thirteen such patrons: Blue Systems, Canonical Ltd., Google, GnuPG, Kubuntu Focus, Slimbook, SUSE, The Qt Company, TUXEDO Computers, Rocky Linux, Framework Computer, Techpaladin Software, and Mbition.

-Community structure

-Mascot

-The KDE community's mascot is a green dragon named Konqi.
-Konqi's appearance was officially redesigned with the coming of Plasma 5, with Tyson Tan's entry (seen in the images) winning the redesign competition on the KDE Forums.

-Katie is a female dragon.
-She was presented in 2010 and is appointed as a mascot for the KDE women's community.